julelang/jule/localization/README.md

 The directories contain the content of languages in JSON format. <br>
 For the display of the contents, the language elements addressed by the relevant fields must be in the JSON file with a specific name. <br>
-XXC only tries to make sense of JSON files with those names. <br>
+JuleC only tries to make sense of JSON files with those names. <br>
 It's okay if language packs contain directories or different files.

-Language packs do not affect all XXC's messages. <br>
+Language packs do not affect all JuleC's messages. <br>
 Some messages or parts are rendered in English until the language settings are valid. <br>
 However, there are content that the language settings do not affect at all.